-Ms. Dickins is an Assistant Professor of Accounting and Auditing for East Carolina University.
-She was also a professor in various accounting courses at Florida Atlantic University from 2002 to 2006.
-Prior to that, she was with Arthur Andersen LLP where she served in different capacities from 1983 to 2002, including Partner in Charge of the South Florida Audit Division.
-Ms. Dickins is a certified public accountant.
-She currently serves on the Board of Directors and the Audit Committee of TradeStation Group, Inc. If elected, Ms. Dickins will serve as an independent director.
+DENISE DICKINS has been a director since 2007.
+Dr. Dickins has been an Assistant Professor of Accounting and Auditing for East Carolina University since 2006.
+She was also an instructor of various accounting courses at Florida Atlantic University from 2002 to 2006.
+Prior to that, she was with Arthur Andersen

+LLP where she served in different capacities from 1983 to 2002, including Partner in Charge of the South Florida Audit Division.
+Dr. Dickins is a certified public accountant.
+She currently serves on the Board of Directors and the Audit Committee of TradeStation Group, Inc.